NCAR/DART/observations/obs_converters/even_sphere/README.rst

 MATLAB:

-Edit even_sphere.m and set the number of levels, the number of profiles, the vertical coordinate type, etc.
+Set the number of profiles, the levels, etc. and run *even_sphere.m* in MATLAB.
+It creates the necessary text file *even_create_input* for the next step.

-Run it in MATLAB.
-It will make a plot (which you can save from the menu) and it will create a text file 'even_create_input'.
+It will also make a plot - which you can save.

 DART:

-Then you have a choice about building and running the ``create_obs_sequence`` and ``create_fixed_network_seq`` programs:
+Then you have a choice about building and running the *create_obs_sequence* and *create_fixed_network_seq* programs:

-A. building them in the models/template/work directory
+A. building them in the *models/template/work* directory
-B. using the ones which were built in models/your_model/work directory by *quickbuild.csh*.
+B. using the ones which were built in *models/your_model/work* directory by *quickbuild.csh*.

 Choice A uses programs which have no model specific file dependencies,